lestrrat/kubesh/README.md

 # Using Multiple GCP Accounts

+If you are using multiple accounts to control multiple accounts on GCP, you may run into problems switching your context.

 Currently, there are only two ways I know that really works for working with multiple accounts.